fabiangunzinger/online-experiments/chapters/notes_on_ding2023first.md

 & = \frac{n_t(n_t-1)}{n(n-1)}.
 \end{align}
 $$
-There is also a more heuristic way to get the same result:
+A more heuristic way to get the same result:

 1. The probability of selecting $i$ is $P(W_i = 1) = \frac{n_t}{n}$
 2. The probability of selecting $j$ given that $i$ is selected is $P(W_j = 1 | W_i = 1) = \frac{n_t - 1}{n-1}$